Test Overview

 Collection Instructions

-Collect blood in a red top or SST tube.
-A fasting speciment is preferred but not required (12 hour fast).
+Collect blood in a red top or SST tube placed on wet ice immediately after collection.
+A fasting specimen is preferred but not required (12 hour fast).
 Centrifuge, aliquot serum into a plastic vial and freeze immediately.
 Thawed specimens or those stored at room temperature are unacceptable.
 Do not refreeze thawed specimens; may be refrigerated up to 3 days.

 Fasting Specimen